Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 Create unique, complex passwords for all your accounts.
 A strong password is long and contains both upper and lower case letters, numbers and symbols.
 Using a password manager for this is a big help.

-Enable two-factor authentication on all accounts where possible.
+Enable two- or multi-factor authentication on all accounts where it's an option.

 Never give out personal information to others unless strictly necessary.
-Especially not on social media or over emails/SMSs.
+Especially not on social media or via emails/SMSs.

 Shred documents before you throw them away.
-This includes letters, receipts, bills that contain sensitive information.
+This includes letters, receipts and bills that contain sensitive information.

 Leave your health insurance card and credit card in a safe place at home.
 Only take them with you when you know you'll need them.

 Only go to websites that are secure.
 Always check that the URL starts with "https" and not "http".
-The https protocol means that data on that website is encrypted.
+The -s stands for secure and the https protocol means that data on that website is encrypted.

-Never click on links, open attachments or reply to emails from unknown or untrusted sources.
+Never click on links, open attachments or reply to emails from unknown or unreliable sources.
 Always check the email address and link URL to make sure an email is legitimate.

 Set up alerts on your bank and credit card accounts.
 Most banks can notify you every time money is withdrawn.